qwicengineering/dev-assignment/mobile-assignment/README.md

 In this assignment, you are tasked to build a home screen that neatly displays the details of a bike with a gesture.
 You will have to retreive the bike details via an API listed below

 ## Flutter
-You may use any flutter libraries to manage your state or to retreive the API.
+You may use any flutter libraries to manage your state and to retreive the API.
+You may also use any code patterns to keep the app structured.
 Bonus points for keeping the app as simple as possible

 ## UI
 You may use any of the included assets to create the home screen.
 You may also target a specific screen size such as an iphone X and Pixel 3.
+You may stick to just the landscape orientation.

+Note: Since it's hard to figure out the exact margin values between ui elements from the included examples, we will leave it up to you to determine what looks best.

 ## Examples
 <img src="https://github.com/qwicengineering/dev-assignment/blob/dbf2fde1a682aec7169e94b80d83188e54ed9a67/mobile-assignment/bike-details-animation.gif?raw=true" width="300" />